 - True to what Hanson had promoted, the Timothy is important for grazing animals like horses and sheep, and other animals as well.

 25. Calla Lily (Salvinia Molesta)

 Last but not the least is the Calla lily Zantadeschia aethiopica which is endemic to the regions of southern Africa.
-This flowering plant usually lives in relatively cold temperatures and in wet areas like ponds or riverbanks.
+This flowering plant usually lives in cold and wet areas like ponds or riverbanks.

-- The yellow central flowers, which occur in spadix, are surrounded by white-colored spathe.
-However, some species of Zantadeschia also have orange or purple bracts.
+- The central yellow flowers, which occur in a spadix, are surrounded by a white-colored spathe.
+However, some species of Zantedeschia also have orange or purple bracts.

-- Despite its beauty, this flowering plant is extremely poisonous specially when ingested.
+- Despite its beauty, this flowering plant is extremely poisonous, especially when ingested.